self-supervisor/the-plain-academic/about.md

 title: About
 ---

-I hold an MSci degree in physics from UCL.
+I hold a degree in physics from UCL.
 During my undergraduate degree, I received a Royal Astronomical Society research bursary to apply machine learning to cosmology at the **Mullard Space Science Laboratory** with Prof. Tom Kitching.
 Additionally, I worked as a **bioinformatics** intern for **Illumina**, where I developed deep learning approaches for genomic analysis.
 In my final year I worked with Prof. Ofer Lahav, again applying deep learning to cosmology.
 I have also previously worked